lazyguru/GoToClass/README.md

 -----

 * Highlight My_Special_Class_File, right click, choose "Go To Class", and it will select My/Special/Class/File using the fuzzy search
+* Press "Go To Parent Class" keybinding, and it will select parent class My/Special/Class/File using the fuzzy search
 * Highlight My_Function, right click, choose "Go To Function", and it will select My_Function using the fuzzy search prefixed with '@'
 * Highlight My_Data, right click, choose "Go To Data", and it will select My_Data using the fuzzy search prefixed with '#'